open-voice-interoperability/implementation-examples/websockets/README.md

 # Demonstration of using websockets to do server-side speech recognition and TTS
-The client is a web browser and the server is a websocket server.
+The client is a web browser, the primary server is a websocket server, and the secondary server is an HTTP server.
-The ASR and TTS are performed on the websocket server.
+ASR and TTS are performed on the websocket server.
 There is no need for the browser to have any speech capabilities.
+Right now the browser must be able to record PCM-formatted audio (Chrome on Windows and Mac, Edge on Windows but not Firefox on Windows or Safari on Mac), but I believe this can be addressed by converting the audio on the server.
 ASR is done locally on this server by the OpenAI Whisper speech recognizer.
 Currently TTS is done in the cloud.
 This could be used for the channeling pattern.

-## Server-side code (Python):
-1. webSocketServer.py (primary assistant/websocket server)
-2. Start the server at the command line with "python webSocketServer.py"
-3. The server is set up to run on localhost, port 8765
-4. The server waits for audio to be sent over a websocket
-5. when it receives the audio, it transcribes it with the open source OpenAI Whisper ASR software, which must be installed on the server, but which doesn't require internet access at runtime.
-6. More information about Whisper and instructions for installing can be found at https://github.com/openai/whisper.
-Note that Whisper can be configured to use many models and supports many languages.
-7. After the audio is transcribed, the transcription, TTS wav file and associated dialog event are returned to the client, where they are displayed in a browser window.
-8. Note that the only reason the dialog event is sent to the browser is so a developer can inspect it.
-The browser doesn't use it.
-9. TTS is performed by the gTTS library
-10. Tested on Chrome and Edge on Windows

 ## Client-side code (HTML/Javascript):
 ### sendAudioToServer.html